Truth #482 of entrepreneurship: It doesn’t matter how good you think your product is if your market won’t pay you for it.

 Always be testing positioning, copy, scripts, exercises, and material with a paid webinar, with friends and family, or via an “advisory board” of customers/readers with whom you regularly keep in touch.
 Every one of these people can help you validate your ideas, as well as offer helpful feedback on what exactly to improve and what you’ve nailed.

 One thing to note: When asking people for feedback, make sure that they are representatives of your intended target market.
-For example, one common mistake many beginning students make in Zero to Launch, a course to help aspiring entrepreneurs start their online business, is that they tend to ask other students to validate their business idea, except…
+For example, one common mistake many beginning students make in our courses is that they tend to ask other students to validate their business idea, except…

 …OTHER STUDENTS ARE NOT NECESSARILY THEIR TARGET MARKET.